smithy-lang/smithy-rs/design/src/rfcs/rfc0024_endpoints_20.md

 > SDKs.
 Other Smithy implementors may choose a different pattern.
 For AWS SDKs, the `authSchemes` key is an ordered list
 > of authentication/signing schemes supported by the Endpoint that the SDK should use.

-All Smithy services that have the `@endpointRules` trait applied to the service shape will code generate a default endpoint resolver implementation.
+All Smithy services that have the `@endpointRuleSet` trait applied to the service shape will code generate a default endpoint resolver implementation.
 The default endpoint resolver **MUST** be public, so that customers can delegate to it if they wish to override the endpoint resolver.